havr-p/sokoban/project_spec.md

 4. **Avoiding Over-specification:**
    - By using `not -at(O,L,T+1)`, the encoding avoids the need to specify all non-effects explicitly, thereby preventing unnecessary constraints and keeping the encoding concise.

-### Example Scenario

-Consider Sokoban performing a `pushRight` action:

-1. **Preconditions:**
-   - Sokoban is at location `X`.
-   - Crate `C` is at location `Y`.
-   - Location `Z` is clear.

-2. **Action Execution:**
-   - Sokoban moves to `Y`.
-   - Crate `C` moves to `Z`.

-3. **Frame Problem Handling:**
-   - **Inertia Rules:** All other objects and cells retain their previous states unless directly affected by the action.
-   - **Negative Effects:** The previous positions of Sokoban and crate `C` are explicitly cleared.
-   - **Positive Effects:** New positions of Sokoban and crate `C` are established.

-This ensures that only the necessary parts of the game state are updated, maintaining consistency and preventing unintended side effects.

 ## Experience and Reflections

 Working on this project provided profound insights into the application of declarative programming for solving intricate planning problems.
-Modeling Sokoban in ASP underscored the elegance and expressiveness of logic programming in capturing complex game mechanics and constraints.
+Modeling Sokoban in ASP underscored the elegance and expressiveness of logic programming.

-### Challenges Encountered
+### Challenges

 - **Frame Problem Handling:** Ensuring that only relevant state changes were encoded required meticulous design of inertia rules.
 - **Performance Optimization:** Balancing the expressiveness of the encoding with the solver's efficiency necessitated iterative refinements.